Cwantic/Documentation/Python/design.md

 ![Image](../Images/PythonMenu.jpg)

 Select "Design script", give it a name and answer **YES** if you need ***Python Virtual Environment*** for libraries.
-In this case, wait until the Virtual Environment is generating...
+In this case, wait until the Virtual Environment is generated...

 ![Image](../Images/PythonMenu1.jpg)